emwap/stream-paper/paper.md

 * We show how our new stream representation can be used in EDSLs.
   It is currently used in the Feldspar language.

-* We present performance evaluation, showing TODO.
+* We present performance evaluation, showing a clear performance advantage when using the monadic representation.

 We have used our new monadic formulation of stream in Feldspar and will evaluate the improvement in the context of Feldspar.
 However, we